EpicEric/sandhole/book/src/cli.md

       <b>--allow-requested-ports</b>
           Allow user-requested ports.
 By default, ports are always random

+      <b>--disable-http</b>
+          Disable all HTTP tunneling.
+By default, this is enabled globally

+      <b>--disable-tcp</b>
+          Disable all TCP port tunneling except HTTP.
+By default, this is enabled globally

       <b>--disable-aliasing</b>
           Disable all aliasing (i.e. local forwarding).
 By default, this is enabled globally